MCrossley86/Luma_v.1/README.md

     - Created test case "Test_010_SearchField" to check that a user can search for a specific item

 24. **Current Project**
-    - Validate the Home Page icon
+    - Validate the Navigation Bar - CURRENT
+    - current issues with the Nav Bar I'm currently trying to resolve

 25. **Future Projects**
     - Validate login functionality - COMPLETE